Senior Pet Health, Exercise, and Financial Resources

 - Hip and joint: Some supplements are specifically designed to support a dog's hips and joints.
-They blend glucosamine with other essential ingredients to provide a supplement that aids in healthy joints and supports overall flexibility and mobility.
+They blend glucosamine with other essential ingredients to provide a supplement that supports healthy joints, overall flexibility, and mobility.

 - Urinary tract support: Urinary tract support supplements are available for cats.
 These are made with ingredients such as cranberry extract and are thought to support your cat’s urinary tract.

 Elderly pets need exercise like any other pet.
 However, as they get older, exercise becomes tougher.
 Flexibility and mobility are other issues that put a damper on proper exercise.
 Luckily, there are all kinds of ways to exercise your pet that don’t involve the usual walking and running.

 Below are a few exercises for elderly pets:

 - Low-impact exercises: While you’ll still want to get in some short daily walks, pet parents should try swimming or yoga with their dogs instead.
 Swimming is a great low-impact exercise for older dogs.

 - Training and socializing: You can also try training and socializing with your older dog regularly.
 An old dog is never too old to learn new tricks or make new friends.
 When socializing your older dog, try keeping them around other dogs their age.
 This way, they won’t have to worry about all the puppy antics but still enjoy their daily dose of exercise and socialization.

 Grooming for Elderly Pets